FAQs

 Classes are similar to yoga or Pilates in that they are group classes lead verbally by an instructor.
 However in Feldenkrais, the classes are lessons rather than exercises.

 When you exercise, you work to push your limits.
-In Feldenkrais, WHAT you can do is much less important than discovering HOW you do it.
-This is accomplished by finding ways to make things as easy as possible.
+In Feldenkrais, what you do is much less important than discovering HOW you do it, and finding ways to make things as easy as possible.

 Each lesson is designed for you to learn more about yourself and discover more effective ways of doing what you do.